Finite-size scaling of out-of-time-ordered correlators at late times

 \section{Numerics}

 In this section, we support Eq. (\ref{theory}) with numerical simulations.
 Consider the spin-$1/2$ chain

-with periodic boundary conditions ($\sigma_{n+1}^z:=\sigma_1^z$), where $\sigma_i^x,\sigma_i^y,\sigma_i^z$ are the Pauli matrices at the site $i$.
-For $g=0$, this model is non-integrable in the sense of Wigner-Dyson level statistics \cite{BCH11}.
-Reference \cite{RSS15} calculated OTOC, but the focus there is the butterfly effect rather than the late-time behavior.
-It should be noted that for $g=0$, most energy levels are two-fold degenerate so that Assumption \ref{generic} does not hold.
+with periodic boundary conditions ($\sigma_{n+1}^z:=\sigma_1^z$), where $\sigma_i^x,\sigma_i^y,\sigma_i^z$ are the Pauli matrices at site $i$.
+For $g=0$, this model is nonintegrable in the sense of Wigner-Dyson level statistics \cite{BCH11, KH13}.
+Reference \cite{RSS15} calculated OTOC, focusing on the butterfly effect rather than the late-time behavior.
+Note that for $g=0$, most energy levels are twofold degenerate so that Assumption \ref{generic} does not hold.

-We take $g=0.1$.
-Intuitively, the model is non-integrable for any value of $g$.
-We numerically confirmed the validity of Assumption \ref{generic} for $n=5,6,\ldots,12$ (for larger $n$, it is necessary to perform high precision computations).
+We fix $g=0.1$.
+Intuitively, the model is nonintegrable for any value of $g$.
+We have numerically confirmed the validity of Assumption \ref{generic} for $n=5,6,\ldots,12$.
 Presumably, Assumption \ref{generic} holds for any integer $n\ge5$.
 Let

-We use exact diagonalization and compute the integral in $F$ by averaging over a sufficient number of randomly sampled $t$ until convergence is clearly observed.
-The results are shown in Fig. \ref{plot}.
+Note that the values of $F_n^x,F_n^z$ are independent of $i$.
+We compute $F_n^x,F_n^z$ using exact diagonalization.
+The results are shown in the left panel of Fig. \ref{plot}.